 This evening is inspired by the creative practice of German artist Joseph Beuys and the Fluxus movement he fostered.
-Legendary Krautrock group faUSt dazzles with experimental sets, and Baltimore duo Matmos — who recently composed an album by playing a washing machine on a stage — performs in the Plaza and throughout the museum.
+Legendary Krautrock group faUSt dazzles with experimental sets, and Baltimore duo Matmos — who recently composed an album by playing a washing machine — performs in the plaza.
 EYE presents a politically timely DJ set.
 Pharmakon deconstructs and manipulates sound into a spiritual journey.
 Total Freedom offers a disruptive, cross-genre set as evocative as it is danceable.
 FlucT investigates the physical, political and emotional through a new performance created especially for the evening.
 Nelson Patton joins forces with Lonnie Holley for a shamanistic improvisational set.
 Happenings are 21+.

 Summer Happenings: Social Shaman

 Happenings are 21+.
 Tickets include same-night access to the museum.
 Yayoi Kusama's Infinity Mirrored Room—The Souls of Millions of Light Years Away will not be open during the event.